News & Updates News,Tools of Change AI as a Creative Tool Sparks Human-Centered Innovation

 “How can we influence AI so that it really is a useful tool instead of us having to think about whether AI will take over the world?
 We need teachers in AI and teachers in our fields who have mastered AI.
 Now we are consuming AI where we do not know what the algorithms mean and are based on”.

-The days also raised thoughts on how AI can be used to favour talent development.
+The days also raised thoughts on how AI can be used to favor talent development.

-It takes a while before new technology and new ways of using it become the normal behaviour.
-When the normal behaviour changes, it will motivate the knowledge to be incorporated into training and courses.
+It takes a while before new technology and new ways of using it become the normal behavior.
+When the normal behavior changes, it will motivate the knowledge to be incorporated into training and courses.

 One idea was that to thrive in an AI-driven world, we need to focus now on the skills of tomorrow and foster capabilities that enable seamless collaboration across sectors.

-“During the workshop, we saw that more people need to have the opportunity to learn more about AI so that we don’t have to feel uncomfortable,’ summarises Katarina Scott from Future by Lund.
+“During the workshop, we saw that more people need to have the opportunity to learn more about AI so that we don’t have to feel uncomfortable,’ summarizes Katarina Scott from Future by Lund.

 “Resources may be needed to train not only experts but also the general public.
 By spreading the use of AI and bringing in more areas, we can have a safer AI”.